matweldon/markdown_llm/README.md

 This command line tool extends Simon Willison's amazing [llm](https://github.com/simonw/llm) tool to allow you to have a conversation with an LLM in a markdown document.
 The idea is that you then have a permanent record of the conversation which you can submit to version control or keep in your [Obsidian](https://obsidian.md) vault.

+Why would you want to use this instead of `llm chat`?

+* It's easier to save conversations to version control and/or Obsidian
+* Text editing and navigation are limited in the terminal
+* Working in a markdown document, you get nice syntax highlighting when the LLM writes fenced code blocks
+* You can comment out parts of the conversation history and rerun them (see below)
+* This tool has support for markdown links to images.
+Hyperlinks to other documents and websites to follow.

 This project is a very early work-in-progress.
 Use only if you're willing to troubleshoot.

 ## Installation